SilentDevCoPro/sre-portfolio/README.md

 http_request_duration_seconds_bucket

 # This will give you access to Grafana dashboard
-minikube service grafana-external -n sre-challenge`
+minikube service grafana-external -n sre-challenge

 # This will give you access to the node-api endpoint use /sweet-as-bro or /metrics
 minikube service node-api-service -n sre-challenge

 # To test autoscaling you can install stress into a pod once you exec into it, after the stress has run for a while the
 # deploy should scale out by +1
-kubectl exec -it <pod-name> -- /bash/sh
-apt update
-apt install stress
-stress --cpu 4 --io 2 --vm 2 --vm-bytes 512M
+kubectl exec -it <pod-name> -n sre-challenge -- /bin/sh apt update apt install stress stress --cpu 4 --io 2 --vm 2 --vm-bytes 512M